 So to overcome the hurdles that the language of neurodiversity throws at us all, here are our list of 9 things you should never say to someone who is neurodivergent.

 There’s no such thing as being too sensitive.
 It’s a sign of strength to know what you love and what you’re passionate about.
 And it shows courage to stand up for what you believe in, even if it hurts.

-But people with neurodivergent conditions tend to take things personally, so it’s important to be careful what you say.
+So it’s important to be careful what you say.
 If you tell them they’re too sensitive, you’re actually telling them that their feelings matter more than their ability to cope with certain situations.
 Though that sounds great, it can be a huge hindrance when the situation requires a more sympathetic resolution.